-The Department may also release any factual information concerning a disciplinary investigation if the officer who is the subject of the investigation (or the officer's representative) publicly makes a statement which is published in the media and which the officer (or representative) knew to be false.
-The disclosure of such information, if any, shall be limited to facts that refute any such false statement (Penal Code § 832.7(d)).
+The Department may release any factual information concerning a disciplinary investigation if the member who is the subject of the investigation (or the member's representative) publicly makes a statement that is published in the media and that the member (or representative) knows to be false.
+The disclosure of such information, if any, shall be limited to facts that refute any such false statement (Penal Code § 832.7).